Shrimp with Charred Corn, Basil, and Aleppo Pepper Brown Butter Shells

 - Clean the ears of corn by peeling back the husk and removing the hairs.
 Trim the corn kernels off of the ears and set aside.

 - Heat a medium cast iron pan over high heat.
-Add canola oil and the corn to the pan and let char, stirring only a couple times to achieve a dark color.
+Add olive oil and the corn to the pan and let char, stirring only a couple times to achieve a dark color.

 *Whole ears of corn can also be grilled over high heat in place of using a cast iron pan, then the kernels can be trimmed off.